 Urban mining is the process of converting waste products into new materials, in effect recovering materials that have already been mined or produced before.
 Traditional mining has a huge impact on people, the environment and climate change, so it should only be done when there are no secondary materials available.

 Mobile phones are packed with useful materials like gold, silver and copper (see full overview), even if the phone is completely broken.
 Via urban mining we can give these metals a new life and prevent the need for even more traditional mining.

-What do I gain from working together with Closing the Loop?
+What does my organisation gain from working together with Closing the Loop?

 - Your phones will be made waste-free, in an easy, low cost and appealing way.

-- You can implement circular operations in your company.
+- You can make a start with implementing circular operations in your company.

-- Transparent and appealing way of communicating about your positive impact.
+- You have a transparent and appealing way of communicating about your positive impact.

 - You create income and jobs in emerging markets.

 What do people and the environment in African countries gain from collaborating with Closing the Loop?

 - People in Africa are able to get an income via jobs as phone collectors and entrepreneurs.
-Already more than 2000 people benefited.
+Already more than 2000 people benefited and earnt additional income.

 - Less pollution, hazardous waste and health issues.

 Do I need to change the contract with my current providers/suppliers?

-No. You can add our One for One service very easily to your current contracts (with your reseller or other provider).
+No. Your organisation can add our One for One service very easily to your current contracts (with your reseller or other provider).
 We already work with many of them.
-Our approach is very easy to implement.
+Our approach is very easy to implement, also for new providers.

-I already use refurbished phones, is that enough?
+My company already uses refurbished phones, is that enough?

 Using refurbished phones is great!
 This way you get good phones for a fair price and you extend the life cycle of the mobile phone, thus saving the need for even more extracting of minerals.